The BEST Margarita Recipe!

 To make pitcher margaritas, simply…

-- Prep your glasses: If you would like to salt the rim of your glasses, run a juicy lime wedge around the rims, then dip them in coarse Kosher salt, and set aside.
+- Prep your glasses: If you would like to salt the rim of your glasses, run a juicy lime wedge around the rims, then dip the rims in coarse Kosher salt, and set aside.

 - Stir your ingredients together in a large pitcher: Combine the tequila, lime juice, orange liqueur and ice in a large pitcher, and stir to combine.